pawelgrzybek/pawelgrzybek.com/content/posts/2020-08-11-multiple-ssh-keys-for-multiple-bitbucket-github-accounts.md

 ✅ git clone git@bitbucket-client.org:client/project.git
 ```

 By doing so, you are skipping a default public key resolution, and explicitly pointing your ssh-agent to always resolve connection to `bitbucket-client.org` using `~/.ssh/id_rsa-client` key.
 Your default key is going to just work as before.
-Nice trick, isn't it?
+Neat trick, isn't it?

 ## Change the upstream URL of already existing repository